 - willing to take part in a specific leadership project, peer coaching and group learning activities (face to face and online);

-- Approximately 4 hours per week available to commit to the program from March 2022 to September 2022;
+- approximately 4 hours per week available to commit to the program from March 2023 to October 2023;

-More information can be found in the Program Outline 2022 (coming soon).
+More information can be found in the Program Outline 2023.